Michelle of Valois: Early life

-Michelle of France was born on 11 January 1395 as the seventh child and fifth daughter of Charles VI, King of France (1368–1422) and his wife, born Isabeau/Isabelle of Bavaria (c.
-1371–1435).
-Three of her elder siblings had already died by the time of her birth, however, she had five younger siblings, four of whom survived infancy.
+Michelle was born on 11 January 1395 as the seventh child and fifth daughter of Charles VI, King of France and Isabeau/Isabelle of Bavaria.
 She was named for Saint Michael the Archangel after her father noted an improvement in his health after a pilgrimage to Mont Saint-Michel in 1393.
 The children of the royal family were raised with great care.
 Their mother purchased luxurious toys, clothes and gifts for them, and regularly corresponded with them when they were apart.
 During pandemics, she ensured they were sent to safety in the countryside.

 Marriage

-In June 1409, at the age of 14, Michelle married 13-year-old Philip, Count of Charolais (1396–1467), son and heir of John I, Duke of Burgundy ("John the Fearless", 1371–1419).
-They had probably been engaged on 28 January 1405, at the age of 9 and 8, respectively.
+In June 1409, at the age of 14, Michelle married 13-year-old Philip, Count of Charolais, son and heir of John the Fearless, Duke of Burgundy.
+They had probably been engaged on 28 January 1405, at the age of 10 and 8, respectively.
 Michelle and Philip were second cousins, both descending from John II, King of France ("John the Good").
-At the same time, Michelle's eldest brother, Louis, Dauphin of Viennois (1397–1415) married Philip's eldest sister Margaret (1393–1442).
 Michelle and Philip had a daughter, Agnes, who died in infancy.